 A well-drafted contract will enable, not restrict you

 Many people think writing lots down will constrain you.
 In fact it will enable you to manage staff in the way you see fit and with clarity of expectations on both sides.
 It can help drive the right behaviour from your employees, avoiding problems arising in the first place, and it will support you when you need to make tough decisions by building your right to make those decisions into the contract.

 Look to the future

 Your staff might be with you a long time and you don’t know at the start how your relationship with them is going to develop or how the business might grow and change.
 The contract you issue at the start will remain in force for the duration of the employment and amending terms and conditions or imposing new ones isn’t straightforward and risks souring relationships with valued staff.
 A little forethought and some decent drafting at the beginning saves all that.

-A well drafted contract will guide business owners in managing their staff effectively, avoid as far as possible problems arising in the employment relationship and deal with them quickly and effectively when they do.
+A well drafted contract will guide business owners in managing their staff effectively, helping avoid as far as possible problems arising in the employment relationship and giving managers the tools to deal with them quickly and effectively when they do.

 If you want some advice about a contract for your business, do get in touch.